--You must read and follow all instructions included with the absentee ballot and on the Absentee Ballot Instructions page.
+-You must read and follow all instructions included with the mail ballot and on the Vote-By-Mail Ballot Instructions page.

 RETURNING YOUR MAIL BALLOT (F.S.
 101.67)

 Voted mail ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.
 A VOTED BALLOT CANNOT BE ACCEPTED AT A POLLING PLACE!